Key Largo cotton mouse: Conservation

 Climate factors also pose a threat to Key Largo cotton mice.
 Key Largo is highly susceptible to hurricanes, with 20 hurricanes making landfall in Key Largo between 1900 and 1990.
 Since the habitats of Key Largo cotton mice are at low elevation and fragmented, the species have difficulty finding safe shelter.
 Climate change is expected to increase the number of extreme weather events such as hurricanes, worsening the threat to Key Largo cotton mice.
 Rising sea levels due to global climate change are also expected to further fragment Key Largo cotton mouse habitats.
 It is predicted that as sea levels rise, the hardwood hammock habitats of Key Largo cotton mice will transition into unsuitable mangrove forests, resulting in an even smaller habitat for the species.

 Efforts to protect the Key Largo cotton mouse are primarily focused on habitat protection.
 Negotiations between the Fish and Wildlife Service and organizations seeking to accelerate construction on Key Largo via water and electricity expansion resulted in exclusion zones in 1980.
 In these zones, water and electricity expansion is prohibited in order to protect the Key Largo cotton mouse and other endangered species.
 This is important because once an area has access to water and electricity, residential and commercial construction projects (such as houses, stores, and restaurants) can be started.
 These construction projects destroy natural habitat which endangers all the species that live there.
 These exclusion zones make up 45% of the Key Largo cotton mouse's habitat.
 The most successful action to preserve Key Largo cotton mouse populations thus far has been the public acquisition of land to establish the Crocodile Lake National Wildlife Refuge and the Key Largo Hammocks State Botanical Site.
 Thanks to these efforts, 91% of Key Largo cotton mouse habitat is protected.

 The US Fish and Wildlife Service has recommended several other conservation strategies in order to downlist the Key Largo cotton mouse from endangered to threatened.
 These actions include researching to learn more about the species, its distribution, and its needs, raising public awareness of the species, expanding protection to 100% of Key Largo cotton mouse habitat, creating a 500-meter buffer zone around protected habitat, limiting pesticides and other pollutants, and widening the species’ range by establishing populations in South Key Largo and other Keys.

+In popular culture

+In 2023 the Key Largo cotton mouse was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.